seokjoon27/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">
 :bulb: **Tip:**<br>
-A person can have any number of tags (including 0) Tags are allowed to have spacing
+A person can have any number of tags (including 0) <br>
+Tag names may contain spaces (e.g., t/needs review, t/very important). <br>
+Leading and trailing whitespace is ignored (e.g., t/ math → math). <br>
-Whitespace before and after tag names will be ignored Tag names must also be alphanumeric or an exception will be thrown
+Tag names must be alphanumeric and spaces only.  <br>
 </div>